 Mauricio is 25 years old and from Honduras.
 He has spent several years traveling back and forth on “La Bestia” the freight train called “the Beast” through Mexico, but has never made it to the United States.
 He survives by begging.

 They slept on the streets and traveled by foot for 40 days.
 They were deported from Tapachula once.
 Along their journey two Central American men assaulted them by knifepoint.
 The men took all their money and sexually assaulted Elisabeth.
 They have been in the alberge for 20 days and are awaiting a humanitarian visa.
-Her son is staying in the adolescents’ bedroom.
 She’s has been sexually harassed in the alberge and doesn’t really feel safe but they need to await their visa’s before they can leave.
-They hope to live in Mexico City.
-She wants to be a chef there and send her son to school.
+She wants work as a chef and send her son to school.

 Karla Mariana has travelled to Tenosique from Honduras.
 She has been feeling unwell in her pregnancy, so she is resting on the concrete floor of the Alberge.
 Two of her 5 children rest near her.